categories

 • • If possible, key team members should work a regular schedule.
 This enables other employees to know when to get in touch with them and plan business activities around their availability.
 These important employees should keep their schedules updated when varying from regular hours.

-6. Maintaining high levels of productivity
+6. Maintaining High Levels of Productivity

 When employers are asked what are the biggest challenges of working remotely, they often point to the difficulty of maximizing productivity.
 Employees who lack motivation, feel isolated, or have problems focusing can let these issues negatively affect their productivity.
 The lack of productivity will force the employee into working more which will make things even worse.
 Managers may not have the necessary visibility into their remote employees’ work lives to effectively address degraded productivity.